emorvant/emorvant.github.io/index.md

 - <a href="https://leogautheron.github.io/" target="_blank">**Léo Gautheron**</a> --- Learning Tailored Data Representations from Few Labeled Examples (from October 2017 to December 2020, co-supervised with Pr. <a href="http://perso.univ-st-etienne.fr/habrarda/" target="_blank">A. Habrard</a> and Pr. <a href="http://perso.univ-st-etienne.fr/sebbanma/" target="_blank">M. Sebban</a>) --- Now Data Science Engineer at Synapse Défense

-<b><a href="https://www.linkedin.com/in/anilgoyal91" target="_blank">Anil Goyal</a></b> --- Learning a Multiview Weighted Majority Vote Classifier: Using PAC-Bayesian Theory and Boosting  (from November 2015 to October 2018, co-supervised with Pr. <a href="http://ama.liglab.fr/~amini/" target="_blank">Massih-Reza Amini</a>) --- Now Principal Data Scientist at Mastercard
+- <a href="https://www.linkedin.com/in/anilgoyal91" target="_blank">**Anil Goyal**</a>< --- Learning a Multiview Weighted Majority Vote Classifier: Using PAC-Bayesian Theory and Boosting  (from November 2015 to October 2018, co-supervised with Pr. <a href="http://ama.liglab.fr/~amini/" target="_blank">Massih-Reza Amini</a>) --- Now Principal Data Scientist at Mastercard

 ### Former PostDoc
 - **Marie-Ange Lebre** --- *Deep Learning for detection and classification of microorganism*  (from September 2022 to September 2024, co-supervised with A. Habrard and R. Emonet)